 CARL: Where are you going?

-JOHN: Where are you going?
-Yeah, where are you going?
-I can look at a person and see where they’re going and determine what’s in their heart.
-What's motivating them.
-I mean, I’m not perfect.
-I certainly wouldn’t assign to myself sinless perfection or anything close to it.
-But I sure know the direction of my life.
+JOHN: Where are you going, yeah; where are you going?
+I can look at a person and see where they’re going and determine what’s in their heart, what’s motivating them.
+I mean I’m not perfect.
+I certainly wouldn’t assign to myself sinless perfection or anything close to it, but I sure know the direction of my life.
 And the direction of my life is to honor God, to move toward Him, to draw near to Him, to be more like Christ.
-And I stumble and fall, as we all do, and fail.
-But that’s nonetheless the direction of my life, and I pick myself up and go.
+And I stumble and fall, as we all do, and fail, but that’s, nonetheless, the direction of my life.
+And I pick myself up and go.
+And I think assurance.

-So I’m no advocating a situation that puts people into sort of indefinite confusion about their salvation and security.
+So, I’m not advocating a situation that puts people into sort of indefinite confusion about their salvation insecurity.
 I really think what we’re saying here is that you can know you’re a Christian.
 In fact, this book I don’t believe for one minute is going to make Christians insecure.
 I think this book will literally take a Christian who’s insecure and make him absolutely secure.
-This may be the greatest gift that you as a Christian could have if you’re prone to doubt your faith because by the time you’re through reading this book, you are going to know whether you’re a Christian or not without any shadow of doubt.
+This may be the greatest gift that you as a Christian could have if you’re prone to doubt your faith, because by the time you’re through reading this book, you are going to know whether you’re a Christian or not without any shadow of doubt.

-CARL: As we wrap it up, the thought occurs there may still be a skeptic out there or two, and I even think you mentioned it early on in the preface to the book.
-You said you went through a phase of thinking this whole dispute was misunderstandings, semantics problems.
+CARL: As we wrap it up, the thought occurs there may still be a skeptic out there or two - and I even think you mention it early on in the preface to the book – you said you went through a phase of thinking this whole dispute was misunderstanding, semantic problems.

-JOHN: It isn’t semantics.
-With some people it might be, but I thought it was semantical, I thought we were maybe talking about the same thing in different terms but as I dug deeper into it I found that that wasn’t the case.
+JOHN: Yeah [Crosstalk].
+It isn’t semantics.
+With some people it might be, but I thought it was semantical.
+I thought we were maybe talking about the same thing in different terms.
+But as I dug deeper into it, I found that that wasn’t the case.

-And I need to say, Carl, that it isn’t as if there is my view and, along with me, most other Christians and then there’s this other view held by another group.
-The truth of it is, there is the view the scripture holds and a whole lot of other views strung out somewhere between what the Bible teaches and the extreme view.
-And folks are at all points along that line and they all sort of, in my judgment, need to be harmonized and brought into conformity to God's Word.
-Harmonized and brought into conformity to God's Word.
+And I need to say, Carl, that it isn’t as if there is my view and, along with me, most other Christians, and then there’s this other view held by another group.
+The truth of it is there is the view the Scripture holds and a whole lot of other views strung out somewhere between what the Bible teaches and the extreme view, and folks are at all points along that line.
+And they all sort of, in my judgment, need to be harmonized and brought into conformity to God’s Word.

 This article is also available and sold as a booklet.